Josèfa Ntjam

 Josèfa Ntjam was born in 1992 in Metz, France, and currently lives and works in Saint-Étienne, France.
 She studied in Amiens, France, Dakar, Senegal (Cheikh Anta Diop University) and graduated from the École Nationale Supérieure d’Art, Bourges, France (2015), and the École Nationale Supérieure d’Art, Paris-Cergy, France (2017).

-Ntjam’s work is part of a number of public collections, including MAMC+, Musée d’art moderne et contemporain de la ville de Saint-Etienne, Saint-Etienne, FR; Centre national des arts plastiques (Cnap), FR; Fonds d’art contemporain – Paris Collections, FR; Fondation Villa Datris, L’Isle-sur-la-Sorgue, FR; FRAC MECA Nouvelle-Aquitaine, Bordeaux, FR; FRAC Auvergne, Clermont-Ferrand, FR; FRAC Alsace, Sélestat, FR; EIB Institute, Luxemburg; and Artothèque de Strasbourg, FR.
+Ntjam’s work is part of a number of the permanent collections of LVMH, Paris, FR; TBA21 (Thyssen-Bornemisza Art Contemporary Collection), Madrid, ES; Light Art Foundation (LAS), Berlin, DE; Museum of African Contemporary Art Al Maaden (MACAAL), Marrakech, MA; MAMC+ – Musée d’art moderne et contemporain de Saint-Etienne, FR; Institut d’Art Contemporain – IAC, Villeurbanne, FR; Fondation H, Montanarivo, MG; Centre national des arts plastiques (Cnap), Paris, FR; Fonds d’art contemporain – Paris Collections, FR; Fondation Villa Datris, L’Isle-sur-la-Sorgue, FR; FRAC Ile-de-France, Paris, FR; FRAC MECA Nouvelle-Aquitaine, Bordeaux, FR; FRAC Auvergne, Clermont-Ferrand, FR; FRAC Alsace, Sélestat, FR; EIB Institute, Luxemburg; and Artothèque de Strasbourg, FR.

 Press